 Short Hills is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Short Hills’s overall crime rate is lower than average for the country.

-Short Hills is a somewhat ethnically-diverse town.
+Short Hills is an extremely ethnically-diverse town.
 The people who call Short Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Short Hills residents report their race to be White, followed by Asian.
-Important ancestries of people in Short Hills include Russian, German, Irish, and English.
+Important ancestries of people in Short Hills include Italian, Eastern European, Polish, Irish, and German.

 The most common language spoken in Short Hills is English.
-Other important languages spoken here include Chinese and Russian.
+Other important languages spoken here include Chinese and Langs. of India.